pedrotrschneider/shader-fractals/README.md

 This is, however, only been conjectured, and has not been proven as of the creation of this repository.

-🎨 The Mandelbulb is defined as the set o points c in  ℝ<sup>3</sup> that, under the iteratoin of the function:
+🎨 The Mandelbulb is defined as the set o points c in  ℝ<sup>3</sup> that, under the iteration of the function:

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;f_{c}(v)=v^n+c"/>